Self-interacting mass-dimension one fields for any spin: Spin-half Elko

-The Elko spinors at rest, are divided into the self-conjugate spinors ($\vartheta=i$) and the anti-self-conjugate spinors ($\vartheta=-i$)\footnote{Our labels for the spinors are different to ref.~\cite{Ahluwalia:2009rh}.
-For the self-conjugate spinor, $\sigma=1/2,-1/2$ only denotes the eigenvalue of its left-handed component $\phi(\e,\sigma)$ with respect to $(\s/2)\cdot\hat{\p}$.
-Whereas in ref.~\cite{Ahluwalia:2009rh}, $\sigma=\pm 1/2,\mp1/2$.
-The top and bottom sign denote the eigenvalues of both the right and left-handed component of the self-conjugate spinors respectively.}
+Our labels for the spinors are different to Ref.~\citen{Ahluwalia:2009rh}.
+For the self-conjugate spinor, $\sigma=\frac{1}{2},-\frac{1}{2}$ only denotes the eigenvalue of its left-handed component $\phi(\e,\sigma)$ with respect to $\frac{1}{2}\s\cdot\hat{\p}$.
+Whereas in Ref.~\citen{Ahluwalia:2009rh}, $\sigma=\pm\frac{1}{2},\mp\frac{1}{2}$.
+The top and bottom sign denote the eigenvalues of both the right and left-handed component of the self-conjugate spinors respectively.